 quantity—Stripe’s billing system divides the quantity by 5 and rounds up before calculating by the unit cost.

 Currently, the only available transformation is division, using the

 divide_by parameter in conjunction with the

-The previous example showed a subscription that charges for every 5 users rounding up, i.e. 6 divided by 5 results in a quantity of 2.
-For use cases where you do not want to charge for a portion of usage, like charging for every full gigabyte of usage of a broadband internet service, you can also pass
+The previous example showed a subscription that charges for every 5 users rounding up, that is, 6 divided by 5 results in a quantity of 2.
+For use cases where you don’t want to charge for a portion of usage, like charging for every full gigabyte of usage of a broadband internet service, you can also pass

 down as the value of

 You can also apply

 transform_quantity in conjunction with metered billing.
 This transformation applies to prices with

 recurring[usage_type]=metered at the end of a billing period in the same way it applies to

 A marketing email service that creates a metered price to charge 0.10 USD for every full 1000 emails sent might look something like this: